 If I have to make all the plans and you just show up, I don’t feel cherished and desired.
 I feel like a cruise director.

-Where’s the website for men who want to plan dates and need a few kickstarter ideas?
+Where’s the website for men who want to plan dates and need a few ideas to get them started?